Pinafore/cl1-hw/project/project.md

 The grade will be out of 25 points, broken into five areas:

-* _Presentation_: For your oral presentation, do you highlight what you did and make people care?
-Did you use time well during the presentation?
+* _Presentation_: For your poster presentation, do you highlight what you did and make people care?

 * _Writeup_: Does the writeup explain what you did in a way that is clear and effective?